GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/stencil_function_basics.md

             out_field = in_field[0, 0, 1]
 ```

-Note that we have to restrict the interval to prevent the computaiton from occuring on the top
+Note that the interval is restricted to prevent the computaiton from occuring on the top
 level of `out_field`, as looking "up" from the top level would look into the extra point included
 for interface calculations.
 Since this computation is not being performed on the interface (both
 quantities are created using `Z_DIM`, not `Z_INTERFACE_DIM`), that row of data will be zero, and
-accessing here will have unintented consequences in subsequent calculations.
+accessing it here will have unintented consequences in subsequent calculations.

-## Intervals and Iteration Policies
+**Intervals and Iteration Policies**

 The statement `with interval()` controls the subset of the K axis over which the stencil is
 executed, and is controlled using traditional Python indexing (e.g. `interval(0, 10)`,
 `interval(1, -1)`).
 The argument `None` can be used to say "go to end of the domain" (e.g.
 `interval(10, None)`).
-The argument `...` signals compute at all levels - equivalent to `0, None`.
+The argument `...` signals compute at all levels, equivalent to `0, None`.

-As previously mentioned, NDSL has three possible iterations policies: `PARALLEL`, `FORWARD`, and
+NDSL has three possible iterations policies: `PARALLEL`, `FORWARD`, and`BAKWARD`.
-`BAKWARD`.
 Choosing `PARALLEL` states that all three dimensions can be executed in parallel
 (recall that NDSL always executes the I and J dimensions - in our example `X_DIM` and `Y_DIM` -
 in parallel).

-The `FORWARD` and `BACKWARD` options require that all calculations for a perticular K level are
+The `FORWARD` and `BACKWARD` options can be considered non-parallel options, and are
+**therefore may be significantly slower than `PARALLEL`**. `FORWARD` and `BACKWARD` require that
-computed before moving on to the next K level, and are therefore slower than `PARALLEL`. `FORWARD`
+all calculations for a perticular K level are computed before moving on to the next K level.
-executes from the first argument in the `with interval()` statement to the second (e.g.
+`FORWARD` executes from the first argument in the `with interval()` statement to the second (e.g.
 `with computaiton(FORWARD), interval(0, 10)` begins at 0 and ends at 9), while `BACKWARD` does the
 opposite (begins at 9, ends at 0).